 Since 2013, Heart Centered Kirtan has been offering kirtan throughout New England with our original call-and-response devotional music.
 Weaving Sanskrit and Buddhist mantras into a unique blend of modern Western musical styles, Heart Centered Kirtans are meditative and uplifting experiences.
 The band is wallah Libby Volckening (keys/vox), Ezra Landis (guitar), Owen Landis (percussion), and friends.

 Yoga teacher, singer/songwriter, and Libby Volckening is a long-time student of mantra, studying first with Manorama at a workshop Kripalu in 2005, where she discovered the work of Thomas Ashley-Farrand (Namadeva Acharya) whose books and audio recordings made mantra come alive for her.
-She has studied in Namadeva’s lineage with Bharata Bill Francis Barry (www.mantravijaya.com) and Rajeshwari Gretchen Carmel, and she has served as respondent to wallah Bhavani Lorraine Nelson (www.bhavanilorrainenelson.com).
-Most recently, she studied Vedic chanting in the Krishnamacharya lineage with Sangeetha Sriram.
+In Namadeva’s lineage, she has studied with Bharata Bill Francis Barry and Rajeshwari Gretchen Carmel, and she has served as respondent to wallah Bhavani Lorraine Nelson (www.bhavanilorrainenelson.com).
+Most recently, she studied Vedic chanting in the Krishnamacharya lineage with Sangeetha Sriram through Shraddha Yoga.

 From a young age, Libby enjoyed music.
-She started the piano at age 5 and sang in various choirs and choruses including the New Jersey All-State Choir and the a cappella The Smiffenpoofs.
+She started piano at age 5 and sang in various choirs and choruses including the New Jersey All-State Choir and The Smiffenpoofs.
 After a 20-year musical hiatus, Libby joined Heart Centered Kirtan with Jeff Martell in 2014, and with his encouragement, she discovered songwriting.
 After Jeff’s sudden passing in January 2016, Libby completed and released the first Heart Centered Kirtan CD in November 2017.

-A second CD of original mantra music Invoking the Divine Feminine came out in September 2021, and the digital version is scheduled for release May 6, 2022, and is now available for pre-orders.
-A third album focusing on the masculine principles is due out soon.
+A second CD of original mantra music Invoking the Divine Feminine came out in September 2021, and a third album focusing on the masculine principles is due out soon.
 Stay tuned!